PuzzleLearning/road-trip/README.md

 ```

 ##### EVALUATION
-The Python program will be run on a standard Ubuntu machine and Python 3.
+The Python program will be run on a standard *Ubuntu machine* and *Python 3*.
 It will be evaluated on code quality and execution time.